edonosotti/smarter-video-embeds-tutorial/README.md

  * embed externally hosted videos (on YouTube and Vimeo) into `HTML` pages
  * embed self-hosted hosted videos into `HTML` pages
- * make the embeds responsive
+ * make the embeds responsive with CSS or JS
  * use custom cover images on all kinds of videos
  * set video options
  * use `JavaScript` to control videos